 King Tide Project, First Series

-The first round of the 2017-2018 King Tide Project, through which volunteer photographers document the highest tides of the year, takes place November 4-6.
-(The other two high-tide series the project will cover will be December 3-5, and January 2-4, 2018.)
+This winter’s King Tide Project, through which volunteer photographers document the highest tides of the year, is underway.
+This is day two of the first round of the 2018-2019 King Tide Project; the first set of extreme tides runs Dec.
+21-23.
+(The other two high-tide series the project will cover will be January 19-21, 2019, and February 18-20.)
 The project reveals areas currently prone to flooding, but more important, gives us a preview of the coast in coming decades as sea level rises due to climate change.

-The results from previous years are available for view on a special Flickr site: https://www.flickr.com/photos/[email protected]/albums
+The results from previous years are available for view on a special Flickr site.

 For information about the project, contact Fawn Custer, CoastWatch volunteer coordinator, at (541) 270-0027, [email protected], or Meg Reed, DLCD’s Coastal Shores Specialist, at (541) 574-0811, [email protected].